Onlinevoting123/mimic-spreadsheet/README.md

 Similarly we can apply for functions which are given above.
 # note:

-1.must use '=' before function and need of two arguments.
+1. must use '=' before function and need of two arguments.
-2.If a fuction should be applied for a single variable then take its cell for both arguments.
+2. If a fuction should be applied for a single variable then take its cell for both arguments.
 # Features

 1. Spreadsheet Interface